MDeLuise/plant-it/online-resources/documentation/docs/server-installation.md

 3. **Configure the API Key:**
    - Open the `server.env` file in your project.
-   - Add the following line to the file, replacing `YOUR_TREFLE_API_KEY` with the actual API key you obtained from Trefle:
+   - Add the following lines to the file, replacing `YOUR_TREFLE_API_KEY` with the actual API key you obtained from Trefle:

      ```sh
      TREFLE_KEY=YOUR_TREFLE_API_KEY
+     TREFLE_SSL_VERIFICATION=false
      ```

 4. **Save and Restart Your Server:**